 Transformative Learning | Intercultural Competence

-At EDU Africa we aim to encourage, enhance and measure the process of student transformation on our customized programs.
+At EDU Africa we aim to encourage, enhance and measure the process of student transformation on our customized study abroad programs.
 The transformative learning we advocate for is multifaceted and is based on the five goal areas, or educational values, we have identified: Intercultural Competence, Global Citizenship, Personal Growth, Intellectual Growth, and Professional Development.

-Through our blog series, we’ll be sharing more about each one of our five transformation learning goals, why they’re important to us, how we use them to inform our programming, and what exactly they entail.
+Through our Transformative Learning blog series, we’ll be sharing more about these five learning goals, why they’re important to us, how we use them to inform our programming, and what exactly they entail.
 First, let’s focus on Intercultural Competence.

 Why Intercultural Competence is one of our goals

 Intercultural competence has often been hailed as one of biggest gains for students while studying abroad.
 Many contemporary courses of various disciplines – from medicine, to business, to education – include an intercultural learning component, often tailored in professional development terms as a necessary skill for working with people of diverse backgrounds.
 However, on a fundamentally human level, intercultural competence is vital for operating ethically, equitably and respectfully in our increasingly interconnected and global world.
 These elements lie at the heart of the concept of intercultural competence itself – the idea “that people with different cultural and ethnic roots can coexist and strive for mutuality and cooperation by looking across and beyond the frontiers of traditional group boundaries with minimum prejudice or illusion.”
 1